Notable People

 Sacks is often praised for compassion, and the praise is deserved, but compassion alone does not explain the staying power.

 Many doctors are compassionate.
 Very few can write with Sacks’s combination of clinical care, narrative structure, and philosophical patience.
 His official biography notes that he was a frequent contributor to The New Yorker and The New York Review of Books, which makes sense.
 He belonged in magazines that valued essayistic intelligence because he thought through his cases in public.
-He was not simply reporting odd syndromes.
+He was doing more than reporting odd syndromes.
 He was asking what personhood, memory, music, perception, and identity look like when the nervous system changes.

 That is why Musicophilia or The Man Who Mistook His Wife for a Hat still feel alive.
 The cases are not there to prove that the brain is weird.
 They are there to show that consciousness has more forms than ordinary life usually allows us to notice.